Thomas P. Bostick: Chief of Engineers and Commanding General, U.S. Army Corps of Engineers

-As Chief of Engineers he led the management of over 3000 projects including: operations and maintenance of over $225B of water related infrastructure, large construction, and environmental and energy projects.
+As Chief of Engineers he led the management of over 3000 projects including operations and maintenance of over $225 billion of water related infrastructure, large construction, and environmental and energy projects.
 He led over 34,000 employees in 43 Districts, seven Laboratories, and engaged in over 110 countries.

-Bostick organized a highly talented and effective team after Superstorm Sandy completing projects as part of a $5B recovery program with all projects on time, under budget and of high quality.
+After Superstorm Sandy, Bostick was responsible for completing projects as part of a $5 billion recovery program.